Eppie-io/Eppie-App/README.md

 [Here](https://eppie.crowdin.com/eppie) you can help Eppie with localization.

 Also, feel free to [subscripe](https://eppie.io) to our waiting list.
+We might invite you for an interview or beta testing.